Marian Hooper Adams

 Marian "Clover" Hooper Adams (September 13, 1843 - December 6, 1885) was an American socialite, active society hostess, arbiter of Washington, DC, and an accomplished amateur photographer.

-Clover, who has been cited as the inspiration for writer Henry James's Daisy Miller (1878) and The Portrait of a Lady (1881), was married to writer Henry Adams.
+Adams, who has been cited as the inspiration for writer Henry James's Daisy Miller (1878) and The Portrait of a Lady (1881), was married to writer Henry Adams.
 After her suicide, he commissioned the famous Adams Memorial, which features an enigmatic androgynous bronze sculpture by Augustus Saint-Gaudens, to stand at the site of her, and his, grave.

-After Clover's death, Adams destroyed all the letters that she had ever written to him and rarely, if ever, spoke of her in public.
+After Adams' death, her husband destroyed all the letters that she had ever written to him and rarely, if ever, spoke of her in public.
 She was also omitted from his The Education of Henry Adams.
-However, in letters to her friend Anne Palmer Fell, he opened up about his 12 years of happiness with Clover and his difficulty in dealing with her loss.
+However, in letters to her friend Anne Palmer Fell, he opened up about his 12 years of happiness with his wife and his difficulty in dealing with her loss.